 - International counsel to Goldman and the other underwriters in the $515 million initial public offering of Oncoclinicas do Brasil Servicos Medicos SA (a portfolio company of Josephina Fundo de Investimento em Participações Multiestratégia (Josephina Fund for Investment in Multistrategy Participations)).

 - NCS Multistage Holdings, Inc. (a portfolio company of Advent International) and certain selling stockholders in its $186 million initial public offering.

-- Deutsche Bank, as representative of the initial purchasers, in a $650 million 144A bond offering by OUTFRONT Media, Inc.
+- Deutsche Bank, as representative of the initial purchasers, in a $650 million 144A bond offering and a $400 million senior unsecured 144A notes offering by OUTFRONT Media, Inc.